-The main activities of the Group are establishments' management services, investing in aquaculture projects, trading in fish and fish products, exporting, preserving fish products and other sea living resources through cooling and freezing, general trading of foodstuff, buying, selling and dividing plots and real estate, management and leasing of real estate and developing real estate, performing technical, commercial and contracting services, specifically marine works, controls, general contacting and other associate business.
+The main activities of the Group are management services, investing in aquaculture projects, trading in fish and fish products, exporting, preserving fish products and other sea living resources through cooling and freezing, general trading of foodstuff, buying, selling and dividing plots and real estate, management and leasing of real estate and developing real estate, performing technical, commercial and contracting services, specifically marine works, controls, general contacting and other associate business.

 During the period, the Shareholders in their Annual General Assembly Meeting held on 17 April 2017 approved to amend the Company's name from International Fish Farming Holding Company (PSC) - Asmak to International Holdings Company P.J.S.C.
-The legal formalities for the amendment have been completed as of the reporting date.